JungwongsukJennarong/JungwongsukJennarong/README.md

 - 👋 Hey there, I’m @JungwongsukJennarong (or Max)
 - 🌱 Currently as a QA engineer in Accedo
+- Sometimes will do development for learning and for fun
 - 📫 How to reach me:
 email: jungwongsukjennarong@gmail.com
 linkedin: linkedin.com/in/jennarong-jungwongsuk-ab27a6207